00Nave198/Prusa-Firmware/README.md

 # Prusa Firmware MK2.5 MKS GEN L / RAMPS
 This is a fork of the Prusa firmware specifically for my clone prusa with a MKS GEN L board.
+Configuration_prusa.h is already in place, you may need to modify it however.

 # Prusa Firmware MK3